-Is it possible something that takes less than seconds could keep you healthier this season?
+Is it possible something that takes only seconds could keep you healthier this season?
 Well – according to the US Centers for Disease Control and Prevention (CDC), Health Canada, and other public health agencies worldwide – that’s exactly what your annual flu shot offers.
 And if you’re over the age of 50, they say you need this vaccination.
 Why?

 People older than 50 (especially those over the age of 65) are considered to be at greater risk of complications from influenza, as are those in other high-risk groups like pregnant women, people of all ages with ongoing medical conditions like chronic obstructive pulmonary disease (COPD), heart disease, diabetes or asthma, and health care workers.
 A flu vaccine is considered the best and most effective way to protect yourself -- and those with whom you come into contact -- from influenza.

 What is influenza?
 Influenza, or “flu” for short, is a highly-contagious respiratory illness caused by viruses that are spread through the air when someone sneezes or coughs, or by contact with something that the virus is on, like a door handle or phone.
 The flu virus can survive for a number of hours in the open air, according to the National Institute on Aging.

 While it’s easy to mistake a milder cold for the flu, influenza's trademark symptoms include fever, headache, cough, and severe aches and pains.
 Extreme fatigue, along with general tiredness lasting up to 3 weeks, is also common.
 Complications like bronchitis and pneumonia can lead to hospitalizations, or even death.